 - This resource page may help you with your research in documenting the business founding date.

 Businesses that can also establish that they have been continuously owned by the same family or have operated continuously from a building that is at least 50 years old and have maintained its architectural integrity will receive additional recognition.

-A new feature of the expanded program is the public display decal identifying awarded businesses as a Texas Treasure.
-Consumers will know that when they spot the familiar Texas Treasure business icon, they are doing business with a successful, Texas-owned-and-operated company that has long contributed to job growth in the state.
+The Texas Treasure Business Award Program offers a public display decal identifying awarded businesses as a Texas Treasure.
+Consumers will know when they spot the familiar Texas Treasure business icon that they are doing business with a successful, Texas-owned-and-operated company that has long contributed to job growth in the state.